0xcert/framework/docs/api/ethereum.md

 An `asynchronous` class instance `function` which grants management permissions for this ledger to a third party `accountId`.

 ::: warning
-The `MANAGE_ABILITIES` ledger super ability is required to perform this function.
+The `MANAGE_ABILITIES` super ability of the ledger is required to perform this function.
 :::

 **Arguments:**